Homelessness Cover

 It’s important to note, however, that in response to the surge in demand for shelter coming from new immigrant arrivals, the Massachusetts guarantee has been scaled back in a few different ways over the past two years.
 We discuss these changes in more detail below, but the state recently added caps on shelter capacity and length of stay.
 These new restrictions could lead rates of unsheltered homelessness to rise as the housing market continuously fails to provide enough housing.

 Directly connected to the lack of decent low-cost housing options is residential overcrowding, which is an indicator of extreme housing instability.
-The graph below looks at growth in the number of rental units with more than one occupant per room in Greater Boston, showing these have more than doubled since 2006.
+The graph below looks at growth in the number of rental units with more than one occupant per room in Greater Boston, showing these have increased by half since 2006.
 Individuals and families living in overcrowded residences aren’t counted as homeless technically but are clearly living in far from ideal situations and their housing instability puts them among the most at risk of falling into homelessness.
 Similar to experiences of homelessness, overcrowding comes with its own troubling experiences that can cause people to lose a sense of dignity.
 For example, many people in overcrowded housing live under informal sublet arrangements that do not provide standard tenant protections, leaving their housing to the whims of their hosts.
 A recent study of California’s homelessness population found that half of people experiencing homelessness didn’t hold a lease before their entry to homelessness, demonstrating how this type of precarious housing can be a precursor to homelessness.

 Unlike most of the country, the majority of unhoused people in Greater Boston are in family units, with individuals accounting for much smaller shares.
 In 2023, people experiencing homelessness were more than twice as likely to be in families as they were to be individuals.
 Of the estimated 12,674 people who were homeless in 2023, 70 percent were in families.
 This contrasts with national figures, where about three-quarters of all people experiencing homelessness are individuals, and the share of family homelessness has been declining since 2012.